Chattanooga bus crash: What we know -- and don't know

 The bus

 What we know: The bus did not have seat belts.
-But NTSB's chairman Christopher Hart said it takes more than seat belts to prevent injuries.
+But NTSB chairman Christopher Hart said it takes more than seat belts to prevent injuries.

 What we don't know: Could seat belts on the school bus have prevented the deaths and injuries?
 The NTSB will be looking into what else could have been done to lessen the extent of the damage and injuries.

-Was there any mechanical issues with the bus?
+Were there any mechanical issues with the bus?

 The bus company

 What we know: The company that operated the bus and employed Walker has come under scrutiny.
-Durham School Services, a company that transports more than 1 million students daily at schools across the United States, is contracted by Hamilton County.
+Durham School Services, which transports more than 1 million students daily at schools across the United States, is contracted by Hamilton County.

-"Our entire team at Durham School Services is devastated by the accident yesterday that tragically claimed the lives of Chattanooga students," the company said in a statement.
+"Our entire team at Durham School Services is devastated by the accident yesterday that tragically claimed the lives of Chattanooga students," the company said in a statement Tuesday.

 What we don't know: Was there proper oversight?